Your Selassian Moment: Early Indicators of Institutional Challenge

 • The company has since declined to the point of Chapter 11 bankruptcy in 2018.

-At High Alpha Innovation, we believe experimenting and making transformational bets becomes practical when these activities are funded from the balance sheet through external ventures rather than internal innovation initiatives — traditionally funded from the P&L.
+At High Alpha Innovation, we believe experimenting and making transformational bets becomes practical when these activities are funded from the balance sheet through external venture building rather than internal innovation initiatives — traditionally funded from the P&L.

 By taking this new approach, we can incentivize world-class entrepreneurs with equity, encouraging them to become co-founders at external startups that are purpose-built to move fast and explore new ideas and markets.